Convair 880: Operational history

+A former TWA Convair 880, registered as N807AJ, was a notable survivor of the type.
+After being stored at Mojave Air and Space Port for 11 years, it was returned to flying condition and made its final flight in 1991 to Atlantic City, New Jersey.
+There, it was handed over to the Federal Aviation Administration (FAA) for use as a fire trainer and for non-destructive fire testing.
+The aircraft remained in this role until it was eventually dismantled in late 2007.

 The United States Navy acquired one 880-M in 1980, modifying it as an in-flight tanker.
 It had been purchased new from Convair by the FAA, and used for 18 years.
 Unofficially designated UC-880, it was assigned to the Naval Air Test Center at NAS Patuxent River, Maryland, and employed in Tomahawk cruise missile testing and aircraft refueling procedures.
 The UC-880 was damaged in a cargo-hold explosive decompression test at NAS Patuxent River, Maryland, in 1995.
 The aircraft was judged to still have been controllable using backup systems had the decompression occurred in flight.